Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Only by capturing all of the light available, even and especially the light we can’t usually see, can we tell a complete story of what’s happening in the universe.
 Of course, that’s not really what we’re hoping for; we want that vision piped directly into our brains.
 It wouldn’t have been as cool if, instead of just peering into the monster-filled night, Riddick picked up a fancy camera and then looked at a screen translating the images.
 So, what about upgrading our eyes?

 Ocumetics Technology Corporation is one of several companies and research groups working on the next phase of human vision.
-Their product, the Bionic Lens, is intended as an intraocular device replacing the body’s natural lens.
-Technologies like this are aimed primarily at folks with degenerative vision in need of a replacement lens, but once people start getting enhanced vision, it won’t be long before everyone starts wanting it.
+Their product, the Bionic Lens, is intended as an intraocular device replacing diseased or damaged parts of the body's visual system.
+Technologies like this are aimed primarily at folks with degenerative vision in need of a replacement retina, but once people start getting enhanced vision, it won’t be long before everyone starts wanting it.
 Why should grandma be the only one with super-vision just because she has age-related macular degeneration?

-The idea is that by replacing the body’s native lens with a synthetic one, you can not only relieve any degeneration in the lens, but you can also offer a number of improvements like clear vision at much further distances.
-Moreover, as reported by Futurism, the lens could potentially link up with other technologies to project your smartphone into your field of view or share your POV on a screen or with another person who also has a Bionic Lens.
+The idea is that by replacing the body’s native lens and/or retina with a synthetic one, you can not only relieve any degeneration, but you can also offer a number of improvements like clear vision at much further distances.
+Moreover, as reported by Futurism, the artificial lens could potentially link up with other technologies to project your smartphone into your field of view or share your POV on a screen or with another person who also has a Bionic Lens.
 That takes care of the telescoping and microscoping capabilities of enhanced vision, but what about non-visible light?

 Researchers from the School of Biomedical Engineering at the University of Sydney developed a prototype device called the Phoenix99 which succeeded in giving enhanced vision to the user.
 That user just so happened to be a sheep.
 Rather than replacing or enhancing the lens, their device bypasses the first part of vision by capturing its own visual data and sending it directly to the brain.